 Sister states of North-East & the Himalayan Honeymoon experience

 One can spend a month, if not more, exploring the sister states of North East India.
-The beauty untouched, the views incomparable, the seclusion that can be felt – this region of India needs to be appreciated far more than it is currently.
+The beauty untouched, the views incomparable, the seclusion that you can feel – this region of India needs to be appreciated far more than it is currently.

 Try something off the beaten path and fall in love with places that deserve more love!
 It will be a honeymoon to remember, I can assure you that much!
 Avoid the region in the monsoon months as it is heavily hit by extensive rainfall.

-Also, offbeat activities such as angling at Dawki, which houses tonnes of rare fish.
+Also, unusual activities such as angling at Dawki, which houses tonnes of rare fish.
 Other activities including horseback riding towards the Shillong Peak with a secluded picnic planned at the top while enjoying stunning views from the highest point Meghalaya.
-River Rafting in the Kunshi river will also be a wonderful activity to partake in!
+River Rafting in the Kunshi river will also be an enjoyable activity to partake in!

 The Indian side of the Himalayan Range is stunning, to say the lease.
 No matter the state, no matter the elevation – there is a tonne of secrets to explore while in the hills.
 When you’re looking for the perfect way to begin your married life – a honeymoon adds to the joy of building memories.